john-chapman/im3d/README.md

-Im3d is a small, self-contained library for immediate-mode rendering of simple primitives (points, lines, etc.), plus an immediate-mode UI providing 3d 'gizmos' and manipulation tools.
+Im3d is a small, self-contained library for immediate-mode rendering of simple primitives (points, lines, etc.), plus an immediate-mode UI providing 3d manipulation 'gizmos' and other tools.
 It is designed to be compatible with VR.

 Im3d outputs vertex buffers for rendering by the application.
-Im3d does not affect the system graphics state directly, therefore Im3d calls can be made from anywhere inside
+Im3d does not affect the system graphics state directly, therefore Im3d calls can be made from anywhere inside the application code.

-The design closely follows OpenGL immediate mode in that it is a state machine:
+The design closely follows OpenGL immediate mode in that it functions as a state machine:

 ```
 Im3d::PushDrawState();